erciomunoz/academic-kickstart-1/content/publication2/paper4/index.md

 ---
-title: "Momentum Effect in the NBA: Exploiting the Fine Line between Winning and Losing"
+title: "Momentum Effects in the NBA: Exploiting the Fine Line between Winning and Losing"
 authors:
 - admin
 - Jiadi Chen